20 Good movies to Learn Korean

 These two brothers, who hate each other, start living together, and that’s when things start getting interesting.

-The flick is a delight for K-poppers, considering it casts Do Kyung-soo (D.O. of EXO), one of the most prominent K-pop groups.
+The flick is a delight for K-pop fans, as it stars Do Kyung-soo (D.O. of EXO), one of the most prominent K-pop artists.

-D.O. has been showcasing his acting skills in several dramas and movies he has worked in.
+D.O. has showcased his acting skills in several dramas and films.

-The speaking and pattern of the sentence make it possible to understand the various roles portrayed to showcase Korean humor.
+The sentence’s structure and phrasing make it clear which roles are portrayed to showcase Korean humor.

 10. Parasite (기생충), 2019

-The Parasite needs no introduction, becoming the first non-English film to bag several awards, including an Oscar.
+The Parasite needs no introduction; it became the first non-English film to win several awards, including an Oscar.
 This has put Korean movie production in the international spotlight.

 Parasite